 Sarah: To begin with, can you please explain a bit about the hyphenated title you use to describe yourself and your work?
 It covers so many roles and areas of interest - what is your background and practice?

 Marsha: ‘Riding the hyphen’ is a way to talk about who I am through what I do.
-When it comes to my practice, hyphenating these roles is a way of mapping all of the different kinds of work that go into my own approach to cultural production.
+When it comes to my practice, hyphenating these roles helps to map all of the different kinds of work that go into my unique approach to cultural production.

 Seizing opportunities and pursuing ambitious work depends on stretching yourself, little by little, by making tiny bets.
 It’s a classic case of DIY, as in Do It Yourself.
 Or, more accurately, it’s DWIO - Do It with Others.